sugimotot/btsdoc-portal/developers/testnets/private_testnet.md

 This curl command will return a short JSON object including the `chain_id`.

 ## 9. Creating a new Wallet

 We are now ready to connect a new wallet to your Private testnet witness node.
 You must specify a chain ID and server.
 Keep your witness node running and in another _Command Prompt_ window run this command (a blank username and password will suffice):

-    programs/cli_wallet/cli_wallet --wallet-file my-wallet.json --chain-id cf307110d029cb882d126bf0488dc4864772f68d9888d86b458d16e6c36aa74b --server-rpc-endpoint ws://127.0.0.1:11011 -u '' -p ''
+    cli_wallet --wallet-file my-wallet.json --chain-id cf307110d029cb882d126bf0488dc4864772f68d9888d86b458d16e6c36aa74b --server-rpc-endpoint ws://127.0.0.1:11011 -u '' -p ''

-> Note: Make sure to replace the above blockchain id `cf307110d0...36aa74b` with **your own chain ID**.
-The chain id passed to the CLI-wallet needs to match the id generated and used by the witness node.
+> Note: Make sure to replace the above blockchain id `cf307110d0...36aa74b` with **your own chain ID** reported by your witness_node.
+The chain-id passed to the CLI-wallet needs to match the id generated and used by the witness node.

-> Note, since the genesis timestamp will likely be different, your chain ID will be different!
-Instead of cf3071110... you should use the chain ID reported by your witness_node.

-If you get the `set_password` prompt, it means your CLI-wallet has successfully connected to the testnet witness node.
+If you get the `set_password` prompt, it means your wallet has successfully connected to the testnet witness node.

-**Set a new password**

 Fist you need to create a new password for your wallet.
 This password is used to encrypt all the private keys in the wallet.
 For this example, we will use the password `supersecret` .

     >>> set_password supersecret

-## 10. Gain access to the genesis stake
+## 10. Gaining Access to the Genesis Stake

 In Graphene, balances are contained in accounts.
 To import an account that exists in the Graphene genesis into your wallet, all you need to know its name and its private key.
 We will now import into the wallet an account called `nathan` (a general purpose test account) by using the `import_key` command: